mmarius/montreal-things-to-do/README.md

 - [MangeDansMonHood](https://maps.app.goo.gl/P89tYV1uarXhe4vLA): Some say this is the best burger in Montréal.
 They might be right.
 - [Double’s](https://maps.app.goo.gl/sCdWeujHPJcNdMjs9): Bar with great burgers.
-- [Notre Boeauf de Grace](https://maps.app.goo.gl/Ejviouy3fKMvCbZ89): Probably Benno's favourite burger place with fond memories.
+- [Notre Boeuf de Grace](https://maps.app.goo.gl/Ejviouy3fKMvCbZ89): Probably Benno's favourite burger place with fond memories.

 ### Cafés

-Montréal has a ridicioulsy good coffee scene and you can find great coffee shops in most neighborhoods.
+Montréal has a ridiculously good coffee scene and you can find great coffee shops in most neighborhoods.
 Below is a non-exhaustive list of some of our favorite coffee shops.

 - [Café Myriade - Mont-Royal](https://maps.app.goo.gl/JJba3MmuW42NfHi4A): Nice coffee shop with a slightly more Italian vibe.
 Has a fun outdoor sitting area.
 Marius' favorite café to work from.
 - [Café Caron & frères](https://maps.app.goo.gl/9ZJKtPH6oS27F6sG6): Coffee shop owned by two brothers.
 They don't roast but they offer a selection of beans from Canada and the world which they often change!
 One of the best cafés in the city.
 - [Café Even](https://maps.app.goo.gl/92kz7BXFwPPxq5Ju7): Near the Mila building.
 Roast their own beans on site.
 Great pour overs.
 Definitely worth a visit.
 - [Café Paquebot Mont-Royal](https://maps.app.goo.gl/VnSomV9nFTGn1wdCA): Lowkey third-wave coffee shop.
 Try the miso caramel latte!
 - [Novanta](https://maps.app.goo.gl/1pfjgYeRZFgKac2R9): Benno's favourite cafe for the vibes and the lovely Italian owners.
+- [Escape](https://maps.app.goo.gl/R8N5BeGabyZRF2Lz6): Amazing coffee.
+Make sure to get a pour over.

 ### Poutine